-Select the output Colorspace, output HDR Flag, and if colorspace conversion is applied.
-The choices for Colorspace are Auto, SDRP3, SDR2020, HDR2020, SDR709, and SDR601.
+Select the output Colorspace.
+The choices are Auto, HDR2020, SDR2020, SDRP3, SDR709, and SDR601.
 The default setting of "Auto" sets the output color space to match the input dynamic range and colorspace.
-For HDR you should select "SDR2020", "SDRP3," or "SDR709."
+For HDR you can select "SDR2020", "SDRP3," or "SDR709."
 The best choice depends on the native "color Gamut" of the display, and if you are going to do a 3D LUT calibration.
-Generally, the HDR Flag is set to Off.
-The exception is that for JVC projectors the HDR Flag can be used to select a different projector memory while leaving its tone-mapping off.
-Set the 2020 <--> 601/709 = Auto Convert, except while calibrating.
-See the HDR Mapping and Calibration sections for more information.
+See the HDR Mapping sections for more information.
+"SDR601" is generally not used because the Pro converts SD input sources to Rec 709.
 The command is:

-$$MENU \rightarrow Output \rightarrow CMS's \rightarrow [CMS] \rightarrow Colorspace$$
+$MENU \rightarrow Output \rightarrow CMS's \rightarrow [CMS] \rightarrow Colorspace$